entropia/tip-toi-reveng/README.md

 Text to speech
 --------------

-If you have libttspico-utils and vorbis-tools installed, you can have tttool generate audio files from text for you, which makes developing your yaml file much easier.
+If you have `libttspico-utils` and `vorbis-tools installed`, you can have tttool generate audio files from text for you, which makes developing your yaml file much easier.
 See [text2speech.yaml](text2speech.yaml) for more information.